 Attendees can expect to learn why collecting meaningful data for population PK/PD analysis is important, as well as how clinical data is used to create analysis datasets.
 Presenters will share examples of specific dosing challenges and discuss strategies and best practices for addressing them.
 Attendees will also learn tips for successful analysis dataset building.

-If you want to learn the importance of collecting relevant clinical data to ease the creation of PK/PD analysis datasets, register now.
+If you want to learn the importance of collecting relevant clinical data to ease the creation of PK/PD analysis datasets, watch now.